rbogusze/raspberry_fun/docs/stock_lcd_display.md

 - to get the current stock readings I use stooq.pl page with very simple text parsing, I am fine with daily accuracy.
 It has reading for the polish stock market (where I live and invest) but it should be trivial to adjust it to other sites

+# Things to try

+1. Add another node to Cassandra and increase the replication factor to really use this incredible piece of software
+2. Use ansible to automate everything we did so far manually